 Patients who take an active role in their recovery experience the most positive results.
 This patient Orthopedic Guide is designed to give you the information needed to inform and guide you to a safe and successful surgical outcome.

-It's a joint effort at Baylor Orthopedic and Spine Hospital at Arlington and we appreciate the opportunity to assist you on your road to recovery, to a better tomorrow.
+It's a joint effort at Baylor Scott & White - Arlington, and we appreciate the opportunity to assist you on your road to recovery, to a better tomorrow.